 BOURQUE, ANDRÉ-T. (baptized André), Holy Cross father, musician, composer, and author; b.
 27 July 1854 in Beaumont, N.B., son of Thaddée Bourque, a farmer, and Anne Bourque; d.
 28 June 1914 in Memramcook, N.B.

-André-T. Bourque attended the small school in Beaumont until, at the age of 11, he enrolled in the College of Saint Joseph in Memramcook, which had recently been opened by Father Camille Lefebvre*.
+André-T. Bourque attended the small school in Beaumont until, at the age of 11, he enrolled in the College of St Joseph in Memramcook, which had recently been opened by Father Camille Lefebvre*.
 He did the classical program there and received a sound musical education.
 When he left the college in 1873, he began to study medicine, but the following year he went to teach in the district of Clare, N.S.
 His reputation as a musician had preceded him, with the result that he was also offered the position of organist and choir master at Sainte-Marie church in Church Point.
 Bourque’s enthusiasm did not stop there, for he soon organized a band in the region.

 In 1880, in the middle of the school year, Bourque decided to enter the noviciate of the Holy Cross Fathers in Saint-Laurent, near Montreal.
 Having taken his vows, he returned to Memramcook in 1881, completed his theological education there, and was ordained to the priesthood on 3 June 1884.
-While studying, he had taken on a rather demanding assignment as music teacher and bandmaster at the College of Saint Joseph and as parish organist.
+While studying, he had taken on a rather demanding assignment as music teacher and bandmaster at the College of St Joseph and as parish organist.
 For nine years Bourque would make his mark on the musical scene through his courses and his dynamic and superb participation in all the cultural events at his college.
 The newspapers of the day made a point of highlighting his contribution.
 Bourque’s stay at Memramcook also enabled him to display his talents as a composer.
 Le Moniteur acadien in particular mentioned some of his early compositions for choir or band, but nothing has survived except the cantata for the college’s silver jubilee in 1889, a composition published by Israël-J.-D. Landry*.

 The 25th anniversary festivities were just over when Father Bourque was appointed musician at the Collège de Saint-Laurent.
 He would remain there only two years, but his stay would lead him to take the rather surprising decision to become a missionary in the eastern part of India.
 The Congregation of Holy Cross was then carrying on a ministry in several villages in Bengal, where conditions – especially the climate – were not exactly conducive to replacing or increasing staff.
 Faced with the community’s need, Father Bourque went to join the team already there.
 He worked for six years (1891–96) in the mission at Solepore (Bangladesh), but left few written records of his various occupations, apart from the travel notes he had promised to Le Moniteur acadien, which he sent at the very beginning of his sojourn in eastern India.
 However, articles by colleagues shed light on some of his activities.
 It was reported, for instance, that he taught young boys to sing exceptionally well.
 Long after his stay in Solepore, villagers would recall “that he played the violin marvellously well,” and they were still singing a hymn he had composed.